SandySearch/sandy-search/README.md

 - [x] ~~add more logging~~
 - [ ] iOS build and App Store upload - just need my Mac.
 - [ ] Google Play Store upload
-- [ ] add in the real distance calculations (from stree address).
-There are seveal free services for this but they may be rate limited.
+- [x] ~~add in the real distance calculations (from stree address).
+There are seveal free services for this but they may be rate limited.~~
 - [ ] add an admin interface for entry and user management.
+- [ ] add dupe reporting option
+- [ ] rate limit votes and disputed to 1 an hour with local storage
+- [ ] add initial tutorial slides
+- [ ] add spinner for list and map
+- [ ] fix km to miles
+- [ ] change markers by serviceType
+- [ ] better logo - animated?

 Please do contact me directly if you can use or add to this project.